Istlemin/reinforcement_learning/README.md

 ## DDPG

-The file ddpg.ipynb implements the Discrete Deterministic Policy Gradient algorithm, presented in [2].
+The file ddpg.ipynb implements the Deep Deterministic Policy Gradient algorithm, presented in [2].
 After ~300000 iterations it gets the following result on the cartpole swingup task:

 ![ddpg_swingup](images/ddpg_swingup.png)